wwpk246/ICT690libSys/Cataloging_Module.md

 grep "www-data" /etc/passwd
 www-data:x:33:33:www-data:/var/www:/usr/sbin/nologin
 From the output, we can see that the www-apache user's home directory is /var/www and its default shell is /usr/sbin/nologin.
-See man nologin for details, but in short, the nologin prevents the www-data account to be able to login to a shell.
+See man nologin for details, but in short, the nologin prevents the www-data account to be able to login to a shell."

-You can compare the output of the above grep command with your account information that is stored in /etc/passwd.
-Use the following command: grep $USER /etc/passwd to do so.
-You'll see, for example, that your home directory is listed there as well as your default shell, which is bash.

-The benefit with having Apache2 a user is that we can limit file permissions and ownership to this user.

-The general guidelines for this are as follows:

-Static files (like HTML, CSS, JS) might not need to be writable by the Apache server, so they could be owned by a different user (like your own user account) but be readable by www-data.
-Directories where Apache needs to write data (like upload directories) or applications that need write access should be owned by www-data.
-Configuration files (incl. files like login.php) should be readable by www-data but not writable, to prevent unauthorized modifications.
-We can initiate this guidelines with the chown and chmod commands:
+-usegrep $USER /etc/passwd to see root user's default password access set to bash

+-limit file permissions for the libcat user:
-Change the group ownership of /var/www/html to www-data:

- sudo chown :www-data /var/www/html
+"Change the group ownership of /var/www/html to www-data: sudo chown :www-data /var/www/html
 Set the setgid bit on /var/www/html.
 This command makes it so that any new files and directories created within /var/www/html will inherit the group ownership of the parent directory (www-data, in this case).
 While this ensures that group ownership is inherited, the user ownership of new files will still be the user that creates the files.
 In our case, since we use sudo to work in this directory, that means that the user owner for subsequent files and directories will be the Linux root user.

- sudo chmod -R g+s /var/www/html
+sudo chmod -R g+s /var/www/html"
-Get Cataloging!
-Now visit your cataloging module.
-You should be required to enter the username and password that you created with htpasswd.

-Conclusion
-In the last lesson, we created a very bare bones OPAC that would allow patrons to search our catalog.
-In this lesson, we learned how to create a bare bones cataloging module that would allow librarians to add bibliographic data and records to the OPAC.

-Now try this:

-Add some records using the above form, and then return to your OPAC and conduct some queries to confirm that the new records have been added.
-Use the MySQL command line interface to view the new records, just like we did a couple of lessons ago.
-In a production level environment, we would add quite a bit more functionality and security.
-Our MySQL database would contain many more tables that allow storing data related to the modules listed above.
-We would also like to make our modules graphically attractive and provide more content.
-That would mean we would add Cascading Style Sheets (CSS) and JavaScript to create an attractive and usable interface.
-But that would be a whole other class.
+Now time to add entries to the catalog module